auth0/Guardian.java/README.md

 `Transaction` implements `java.io.Serializable` interface so you can save and restore it easily.

+> The transaction contains sensitive information like the transaction token and the recovery code.
+Keep in mind this
+> when considering possible storage options.

 ### Confirm enrollment

 Restore the enrollment transaction from wherever you saved it, and use it together with the OTP that the user inputs to